-- Biological Science: Exploring the structure, function and specialisation of cells.
-With a focus of the digestive system which carries out specialised functions that enable multicellular organisms to survive and reproduce. - Chemical Science: Using the particle model, students describe the differences between elements, compounds and mixtures.
-They investigate chemical change forming new substances.
+- Inquiry: Students will further develop their science inquiry and reporting skills using a series of short practical activities. - Biological Science: Exploring the structure, function and specialisation of cells.
+With a focus of the digestive system which carries out specialised functions that enable multicellular organisms to survive and reproduce.

-- Earth and Space Science: Exploring the different types of rocks and how they are formed.
-They investigate renewable and non-renewable energy sources in a practical way, investigating different sources of electricity. - Physical Science: Inquiry into the different forms of energy, how energy transfers and transformations can change in simple systems.
-Investigations will be conducted relating to heat, light and sound.
+- Chemical Science: Using the particle model, students describe the differences between elements, compounds and mixtures.
+They investigate chemical change forming new substances. - Physical Science: Inquiry into the different forms of energy, how energy transfers and transformations can change in simple systems.
+Investigations will be conducted relating to light and sound.